bluwy/tsconfig-grimoire/README.md

 2. For the **Nearest matching strategy**, the nearest matching `tsconfig.json` is searched upwards from the file's directory as usual, and the referenced tsconfigs are then iterated and checked if they include the file.
 This also means that only a single referenced tsconfig can apply to the file at a time.
 If none of the referenced tsconfigs include the file, then it falls back to checking if the root tsconfig includes the file.

 Note that the [`references`](https://www.typescriptlang.org/tsconfig/#references) field only work for the root tsconfig.
-If referenced tsconfigs have their own `references` field, the field is ignored.
+If the referenced tsconfigs have their own `references` field, their `reference` fields are ignored.

 If a referenced tsconfig happens to be named as `tsconfig.json`, e.g. it's located in a subdirectory, and the tsconfig includes the file, TypeScript would not continue searching upwards for the root tsconfig, even if the referenced tsconfig has `composite: true` set.
 In practice this doesn't affect type-checking or compilation results.
 The only difference is that the tooling wouldn't know of the root tsconfig.